Juliane Wirtz

 Juliane Wirtz (born 22 August 2001) is a German footballer who plays as a midfielder for Frauen-Bundesliga club Werder Bremen.
-She is also the older sister of male footballer Florian Wirtz.

 Career

+Wirtz began to play football at the same club as her brother, Grün-Weiß Brauweiler.
+She moved to the youth team of 1.
+FC Köln in 2011 and signed a contract with Bayer 04 Leverkusen in 2018.
 Wirtz extended her contract with Bayer Leverkusen in April 2022.
 In summer 2023 Wirtz moved to Frauen-Bundesliga rivals Werder Bremen.

 Personal life

-Juliane Wirtz's younger brother Florian Wirtz is also a footballer.
+Juliane Wirtz's younger brother Florian is also a footballer.